716th Static Infantry Division (Wehrmacht)

 The 716th Static Infantry Division (German: 716.
-Infanterie-Division) was a World War II, German Army infantry division.
+Infanterie-Division) was a German World War II infantry division.
 It was raised on May 2, 1941, and sent to German-occupied France in June 1941.
-Many of the division's troops were elderly Germans and conscripts from other German-occupied countries, especially Ukrainians.
+Many of the division's troops were elderly Germans and conscripts from other German-occupied countries.
 The division also had some young German conscripts as well.
-As a bodenständig (static unit) it was not equipped with the standard configuration of vehicles and heavy weapons.
+As a bodenständig (static unit), it was not equipped with the standard configuration of vehicles and heavy weapons.
 Much of the division's artillery and anti-tank guns were from captured armaments.

-It is well-known for its involvement as a defensive unit in the Allied Normandy landings on 6 June 1944 (often called "D-Day").
+It is well-known for its involvement as a defensive unit in the Allied Normandy landings on 6 June 1944.